jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ShowToc: true
 ---

+Working at a small company is great, but I don't get much time to develop effective marketing strategies.

-A few months ago I started investigating how small businesses use generative AI for content generation, marketing, and business development.
+I keep reading about how generative AI is transforming the business landscape.
+So a few months ago I started investigating how small businesses use this technology to help day-to-day business operations.

 One topic that kept coming up were "no-code" automation tools.
 I had never heard of this before.
 They give non-programmers the power to conveniently build powerful software systems by combining popular APIs, services, and tools together in a simple drag-and-drop interface.

-I like to program, but I have very little time to work on this type of software.
-So I decided to give these tools a try.

 The 3 most popular no-code platforms on the market today are